Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Grooming-And-Conditioning-In-Christianity.md

 ## **Thought Provoking Quotes from The God Virus**

-Darrel Wayne Ray (born August 24, 1950) is an American organizational psychologist.
+Dr. Darrel Wayne Ray (born August 24, 1950) is an American organizational psychologist.
 After meeting with literally 1000's of individuals who have suffered from religious trauma he wrote the book ["The Good Virus"](https://www.goodreads.com/work/quotes/6293990-the-god-virus-how-religion-infects-our-lives-and-culture) discussing the negative components to religion.
 Below are a a few quotes:

 “Religion does three things quite effectively: divides people, controls people, deludes people.” -Carlespie Mary Alice”